 “…the health authorities are no longer maintaining that any virus whatsoever purportedly causing a disease has been directly proven to exist.”

 This statement that no ‘disease-causing’ virus has been directly proven to exist highlights another crucial fact, which is that the ‘presence’ of a virus in the body is not determined directly, but only through the detection of antibodies that the body is alleged to have produced against the virus; there is no test that is able to directly detect the presence of a ‘whole virus’.
 The real purpose and function within the human body of these particles of genetic material contained within a protein coating are unknown; the claim that they cause disease remains entirely unproven.

-However, Dr Lanka maintained his claim that the papers did not provide the required proof and appealed against the court’s decision.
-The appeal was heard in early 2016 and the decision this time found in favour of Dr Lanka; in other words, it was found that the papers failed to provide the necessary ‘proof’.
+However, Dr. Lanka maintained his claim that the papers did not provide the required proof and appealed against the court’s decision.
+The appeal was heard in early 2016 and the decision this time found in favor of Dr. Lanka; in other words, it was found that the papers failed to provide the necessary ‘proof’.
 The mainstream media, however, were noticeably silent about the result of the appeal.
-The lack of media coverage of Dr Lanka’s successful appeal is revealing, especially as it coincided with reports about a number of ‘outbreaks’ of measles cases in the early months of 2016.
+The lack of media coverage of Dr. Lanka’s successful appeal is revealing, especially as it coincided with reports about a number of ‘outbreaks’ of measles cases in the early months of 2016.
 But these reports studiously avoided making any reference to the court case that had demonstrated that no evidence exists that proves measles to be caused by a virus.

 It should be clear from this discussion that no disease is caused by a virus.